 - For Output Table, type Sums.

 - For Statistics Field(s), for Field, choose wAsian, wBlack, wHispanic, wWhite, wMedianAge, and wWealthIndex.

 - If necessary, for Statistic Type, choose Sum for each field.

 The tool runs and creates the Sums table, which is added to the bottom of the Contents pane.

 - Close the Homicide Area Data table.
-In the Contents pane, right-click the Sums table and choose Open.
+In the Contents pane, under the Standalone Tables section, right-click the Sums table and choose Open.